 To better deal with changing consumer demands you’ll need a solid ERP solution.
 Here is your guide to getting that selection right.

-It would be naïve to accept that changing customer demand is driven purely by increased disposable income or smart marketing campaigns.
+Changing customer demand is not only driven by increased disposable income or smart marketing campaigns.

-An increasing move towards health foods is significantly driven by heightened awareness of diet and its effect on our quality of life.
+An increasing move towards health foods is associated with heightened awareness of diet and its effect on quality of life.

-Legislation is constantly being updated that is more stringent, with severe penalties in place for companies that do not play by the rules.
+More stringent legislation is being introduced.
+Severe penalties are now in place for companies that do not play by the rules.

-With allergies and intolerances s hot topic in the news these days, it is more important than ever to ensure clean environments and to track ingredients.
+Allergies and intolerances are a hot topic in the news these days.
+With this in mind, it is more important than ever to ensure clean environments and track ingredients.

-Those who cannot safeguard the shop floor from unwanted materials and those that fail to show the provenance of the ingredients they are using will come under increasing prohibitive legal pressure.
+Those who cannot safeguard the shop floor from unwanted materials will come under increasing legal pressure.
+Similarly, those that fail to show the provenance of the ingredients they are using will suffer.

-With so many rules and regulations in place, some businesses now have whole teams of people to maintain an up-to-date understanding of the legal situation.
+With so many rules and regulations in place, some businesses have whole teams to maintain an up-to-date understanding of the legal situation.

-One technological advantage that companies have is the ability of ERP software to track goods and maintain accountability – and smaller companies that lag behind will soon be investing in such technology if they haven’t already.
+One technical advantage that companies have is the ability of ERP software to track goods and maintain accountability.
+Smaller companies that lag behind will soon be investing in such technology if they haven’t already.

-This way, if something goes wrong during the production process, it can be pinpointed accurately and those responsible can be brought to account.
+This way, if something goes wrong during the production process, it can be pinpointed accurately.

-Thanks for reading our guide to the main challenges currently affecting the food manufacturing industry; we hope you found it useful.
-If you’d like to discuss further how ERP software can benefit your business in meeting these challenges head-on, you can arrange to speak to a CBO consultant here.
+Thanks for reading our guide to the main challenges currently affecting the food manufacturing industry.
+We hope you found it useful.
+Want to further discuss how ERP software can benefit your business?
+You can arrange to speak to a CBO consultant here.